 - The New York Times highlighted Hansen’s bill to provide free or reduced-tuition college and apprenticeships to thousands of Washington families, calling it “a move that is being applauded by policy analysts for its innovation and reach.”
 Click here to read that story.

 Hansen is also the author of a book, The Dream: Martin Luther King and the Speech That Inspired A Nation (Ecco/HarperCollins, 2003), which U.S. Representative John Lewis called “a great contribution to the history of the movement.”
 Hansen has discussed Dr. King and the civil rights movement on ABC’s World News Tonight, CBS’s Early Show, CSPAN’s Book TV, CNNfn, and on the BBC, NPR, and elsewhere.
-Hansen’s editorials have appeared in publications including the New York Times, Politico, and USA TODAY, and his essay on Martin Luther King, Jr.’s theological education will appear in the forthcoming Cambridge Companion to Martin Luther King, Jr.
+Hansen’s editorials have appeared in publications including the New York Times, Washington Post, Politico, and USA TODAY, and his essay on Martin Luther King, Jr.’s theological education will appear in the forthcoming Cambridge Companion to Martin Luther King, Jr.

 Hansen graduated from Yale Law School and Harvard University.
 He studied Theology at Oxford University as a Rhodes Scholar.
 He began practicing at Susman Godfrey after serving as a law clerk to the Honorable Pierre N. Leval, United States Court of Appeals for the Second Circuit.
 He lives with his family on Bainbridge Island, Washington.